/

 Step-by-Step: Integrating iMessage with Your Twilio App

-If you already have a Twilio-based messaging workflow, adding iMessage through Sendblue is straightforward.
-The following walkthrough shows you how to detect iPhone users and route them through iMessage while keeping your existing SMS fallback for Android users.
+If you already have a Twilio-based messaging workflow, adding iMessage through Sendblue starts by moving the number's messaging route to Sendblue.
+The walkthrough below shows how to send messages through Sendblue while keeping Twilio available for calling/voice if you need it.

 Step 1: Get Your Sendblue API Credentials